Curry, Thompson lead Warriors past Morant, Grizzlies 142-112

+“I’ve been through a tough knee injury, and I don’t think there’s any malicious intent from Jordan,” Thompson said.
+“I don’t even think he’s strong enough to affect somebody’s knee.
+But we’re not out there trying to hurt people or trying to club people in the back of the head on a fast break.
+We play the game the right way and I’m going to have his back.”

-Golden State did so with a balanced attack and energy on both ends after Green called for the offense to do more to better the defense.
+Golden State dominated with a balanced attack and energy on both ends after Green called for the offense to do more to better the defense.
+He dished out eight assists, five points and five rebounds.

 Rookie Jonathan Kuminga provided a spark starting in Payton’s place, while Ziare Williams was in for Brooks.